anasolomon/todolist/readme.md

       }
 });
 ```
-To show the documents in my items table I used the find() function and assigned the found value
+To show the documents in my items table I used the `find()` function and assign the found value to `foundItems` :
 ```js
 app.get("/", function(req, res){